Blaine, Spring Lake Park police reports

 Miscellaneous

 • On Sept.
-13 in the 1200 block of Edison Street NE, someone reported that she was the victim of a scam after posting an item for sale on Craigslist.
+20 in the 1000 block of Quincy Street NE, a man selling a motorcycle received a bad check for payment.

 SPRING LAKE PARK